chiarap28/DisNotAProblem/README.md

 The folder is organized as follow:

-Dis-: not a problem:
+Dis-: not a problem

-|

-|---Detection&Segmentation of images
+	Detection&Segmentation of images

-|---Handwriting recognition
+	Handwriting recognition
-|---Red flags of dysorthography
+	Red flags of dysorthography
-|---Website
+	Website

 HANDWRITING DETECTION AND IMAGE SEGMENTATION folder.